 What are some of the challenges of maintaining this type of arrangement?

-Many people can find happiness and satisfaction in a mutually beneficial relationship.
+Many people can find happiness and satisfaction in a relationship.
 But that doesn’t mean that this style of dating is without its challenges, such as:

 - The possibility of developing romantic feelings.
-It’s common for mutually beneficial relationships to include feelings of friendship, care, and compatibility.
+It’s common for sugar daddy relationships to include feelings of friendship, care, and compatibility.
 But, romantic feelings can sometimes be a problem in sugar relationships, leading to jealousy, possessiveness, and disappointment.
 If one person begins to develop deeper feelings, it might be time to end the arrangement or talk about transitioning into a traditional romantic relationship.

 - Having to deal with the judgment of those outside of the sugaring community.
 Sugaring has become much more mainstream than at any other time in history.
 But, it’s still not as widely accepted as romantic dating.
 That means that sugar daddies and sugar babies may be judged for their decision to enter this kind of arrangement.
 They may also feel the need to hide this part of their lives from their friends and family.